History Files Nav bar

 839

-The line of descent of Pictish kings is broken when the Pictish army is destroyed and Eoganan is killed while leading his men against the Vikings in what seems to have been a huge battle.
-This shattering defeat also sees the death of his brother (and successor) along with "others almost without numbers."
+The line of descent of Pictish kings is broken when the Pictish army is destroyed and Eoganan is killed while leading his men against the Vikings in what seems to be a huge battle.
+This shattering defeat also sees the death of his brother (and successor) along with 'others almost without number'.

-This decimation of the Pictish warrior class by the Vikings is perhaps the most decisive point which swings the pendulum of control to the Scots.
-Pictland eventually merges with Scotian Dal Riada through intermarriage to become Scotland.
-The Annals of Ulster record no more Pictish kings, but some extra rulers are named in other lists, and may have ruled only in the North for a time.
+This decimation of the Pictish warrior class by the Vikings is perhaps the most decisive point which swings the pendulum of control towards the Scots.
+Pictland eventually merges with Scotian Dal Riada through intermarriage to become Scotland (and has in fact already been doing that for several generations).
+The Annals of Ulster record no more Pictish kings, but some extra rulers are named in other lists, and may have ruled only in the north for a time.

 839 - 842